vinckr/site/content/blog/open-source-stylecheck.md

 [Installation on MacOs](https://docs.errata.ai/vale/install) is straightforward: `brew install vale`

-Check if Vale installed correctly: `vale -h`

-Add a `.vale.ini` to your root, you can alternatively also add it to a folder or project:
+Check if Vale installed: `vale -h`.
+Add a `.vale.ini` to your root, you can also add it to a folder or project:

 ```ini
 # This tells Vale where to look for styles, duh